TelemetryHarbor/harbor-docs/docs/integrations/apple-health.md

 ---
 sidebar_position: 7
-title: Apple Health Integration for Telemetry Harbor
+title: Apple Health Integration
 description: Use iOS Shortcuts to send Apple Health data (steps, heart rate, etc.) to Telemetry Harbor.
 ---

-# Apple Health Integration for Telemetry Harbor
+# Apple Health Integration

 This guide explains how to use iOS Shortcuts to automatically send Apple Health data (such as steps, heart rate, calories, or sleep) to Telemetry Harbor.
 This allows you to monitor your health metrics, visualize trends, and correlate them with other telemetry in **Grafana dashboards**.